Each Import, Export, Changings and Tables parameter can have one of the following representations:

 Tables parameters are parameters presented in a table structure consisting of multiple rows.
 Tables can be used for input and output.

-In the tab Tables you can define table parameters for importing and exporting into and from an SAP BAPI.
+Within the tab Tables you can define table parameters for importing and exporting into and from an SAP BAPI.
+Tables represent a structure of multiple rows of the same data type.

 To use the filtering function, enter text in the headers of the columns Name and Description.